Telehealth has revolutionized Healthcare Industry

 Rapid advances in technology have created more convenience and efficiency in nearly every facet of our everyday lives; nowhere is this more evident than in the healthcare industry, and especially through the benefits provided through the benefits of telemedicine services.

-Telemedicine, or the ability to remotely access and provide healthcare services and clinical information via the internet, through two-way video chats, through email, text message, or over the telephone, has revolutionized medical practice by allowing both patients and providers to benefit from more personal, cost-effective, safe and reliable methods of healthcare delivery without the need to meet in the traditional “face-to-face” doctor office setting.
+Telemedicine, or the ability to remotely access and provide healthcare services and clinical information via the internet, through two-way video chats, through email, text message, or over the telephone, has revolutionized medical practices in a big way.

 Is there any difference in quality of care provided through Telemedicine?